ienetschool/ienet_website1/replit.md

 PRODUCTION SERVER CONNECTION ISSUE RESOLVED (Aug 20, 2025): Successfully fixed the "This site can't be reached" error at ienet.online:5000.
 Deployed reliable simple production server with command-line MySQL interface.
 Production server now fully accessible and operational with all API endpoints working correctly.
 Health check confirms database connectivity with 25 service categories, 143 services, 1160 features, and 3 projects.
 All "Service Not Found" errors should now be resolved as the React application can properly access the MySQL database through the working API endpoints.

+REACT APPLICATION BLANK PAGE ISSUE RESOLVED (Aug 20, 2025): Identified and fixed the critical authentication endpoint issue causing the React app to show a blank page.
+The problem was that /api/auth/user was returning HTML instead of proper JSON 401 response.
+Fixed production server to handle authentication endpoint correctly with proper JSON response {"message":"Unauthorized"} and HTTP 401 status.
+React application can now properly handle authentication state and render the Landing page with all components (HeroSlider, ModernHeader, About, Services, Testimonials, FloatingCTA).
+All API endpoints now properly configured for React application functionality.

 ## System Architecture

 ### Frontend Architecture